SaraMehlis/Chilled-Beans/README.md

 The **Procfile** can be created with the following command:

 - `echo web: gunicorn app_name.wsgi > Procfile`
-- *replace **app_name** with the name of your primary Django app name; the folder where settings.py is located*
+- *replace **app_name** with the name of the primary Django app name; the folder where settings.py is located*

-For Heroku deployment, follow these steps to connect your own GitHub repository to the newly created app:
+For Heroku deployment, I followed these steps to connect my own GitHub repository to the newly created app:
 The project should now be connected and deployed to Heroku!